na-na-hi/renget/archive/ringotext2.md

 They say the human mind is incapable of correlating all of it's content, and today, I found out why.
 There are things for which we are not meant to experience.
 You see, I had become something which defied understanding.
 Under the appreciable duress of the large-breasted goddess' natto brap, I had come to a realization.
 I am no longer a man.
 My conscious experience exists now solely with the noxious poison that only Fuwawa could create.
 I am but a cadaver meant only for the zyklon chambers of her gastrointestinal creations.
 May the merciful God, if he indeed exists, guard me in these times, for I fear nothing will save me from her sickening stench.
 One which will soon suffocate me.
 One which I hope suffocate me.
 Fuwawa's natto braps...

 -> * * * <-

+## >>>/d/10794882

+>Anon takes a trip to his dentist
+>He's nervous because he needs to have some work done
+>The assistant leads him to the chair and tilts it backwards
+>"You seem a bit on edge."
+>Anon didn't realize he was unconsciously fidgeting his foot
+>"Heh… yeah I'm not great with needles and drills…"
+>The assistant's sympathetic eyes peek atop their facemask
+>"I think we may have a way to help with that."
+>They lean back and call out to someone in the hallway
+>Anon hears a distant woman's cackling grow louder until it fills the small patient room
+>"Yo!
+Heard we got another little bitch in here, too?"
+>A purple dragon lady with sharp teeth and an enormous ass stands mocking Anon like a 12-year-old on Xbox Live
+>"Don't worry, noob, this won't take long."
+>The woman's tree-trunk-like thighs now block the overhead lamp and cast Anon in shadow
+>Only the dim outline of plump buttcheeks and a thick tail can be discerned in the darkness
+>An intense smell hits Anon's nostrils as Selen's rump lowers down onto his face
+>Anon's sense of hearing sharpens and he hears the cackling laughter again, this time like it's inside his head
+>"Hahaha looks like we're both getting cavities filled today haha"
+>A hot and humid gas sprays into the back of Anon's airway and his mind starts slipping away into euphoria

+-> * * * <-